Thank you for downloading the

 The pack’s Wind system is composed of a material and a

-Materials pre-configured with a Wind-supported shader exist in the materials folder.
+Materials pre-configured with a Wind-supported shader are located inside the materials folder.

 While prefabs are pre-configured with appropriate material and component for static sprites that require wind, Sprite Shapes require manually setting a material and a component for wind support.